 Make a feature of it by painting it in a different color to the rest of the scheme – a darker shade will recede whereas a lighter color will pop.

 Often, a guest bedroom will be made up of spares and extras - that duvet set you weren’t too keen on, or the hand-me-down bed - and that’s okay, especially if on a budget.
 That’s not to say these pieces aren’t beautiful, but they’re usually not always your first choice.
 So, in terms of lighting, think outside the box - for example, a floor lamp that doesn’t work in the rest of your home can be used next to a bedside instead of the usual table lamp - we love this idea and it gives height to the light.

-Guest rooms can often be on the small side, so wardrobes might not be something that fits in.
-Instead, a simple hanging rail can suffice, choosing a slimline design that can be placed alongside a wall.
+Guest rooms and small bedrooms can often be on the 'cozy' side, so wardrobes might not be something that fits in.
+Instead, a savvy clothes storage idea like a simple hanging rail can suffice, choosing a slimline design that can be placed alongside a wall.
 A shelf underneath can be a godsend for tops and accessories and room for shoes to be placed underneath.

 Add some into your guest bedroom scheme, they will give the space color and texture.
-Invest in a variety of plants - trailing ones look great on shelves or hanging from a macramé pot, and look into wispy ferns and a cacti or two for balance.
+Invest in a variety of plants - trailing ones look great on shelves or hanging from a macramé pot, and look into wispy ferns and cacti for textural diversity.

 Another bonus of a mirror is that it will bounce light around the room which will make the room feel more spacious and brighter.

 It’s easy to get carried away with the best duvet covers and bed sheets, but a bedside table is an essential piece of furniture.
 Choose a design that has as much storage as possible, a drawer and shelving will do the trick and if you can source a pretty decorative design then all the better.